 Consequences of Colorado Excess BAC underage CDL include revocation of your commercial driving privilege for:

 - 6 months for a second violation, and

 - 1 year for a third or subsequent violation.

-If you are a commercial driver and you are facing criminal charges or loss of your CDL we invite you to call us for a free consultation.
+If you are a commercial driver and you are facing criminal charges or loss of your CDL we invite you to call us for a consultation.
 One of our caring Colorado DUI lawyers will get back to you promptly to discuss your case.

-You have just 7 days from citation to request a hearing to save your commercial license.
+You have just 7 days from the citation to request a hearing to save your commercial license.
 Don’t wait for the Colorado DMV to rob you of your livelihood.
 Contact us today to find out why our Colorado DUI defense attorneys are among the best DUI lawyers in Colorado.

 We represent commercial drivers throughout the state of Colorado.
 Our Denver home office is located at:

 Learn more about Colorado DUI laws.